FelixAnthonisen/treeClassifiers/report.md

-### Introduction
+## Introduction

-In this project, we created a decision tree model
+In this project, we created a decision tree model and used that to create a random forest classifier model.